botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 });
 ```

-### Attachments
+#### Attachments

 `bot.sendAttachmentTo`

 We'll note here really quickly that Messenger only takes in urls for file attachment (image, video, audio, file).
-Telegram doesn't support attachments in this way.
-So we fall back to sending the url in text.
+Most other platforms don't support sending attachments in this way.
+So we fall back to sending the url in text which really results in a very similar output.
 Same goes for Twitter that doesn't support attachments at all.

 | Argument | Description
 |--- |---
 | attachment | a valid Messenger style attachment.
 See [here](https://developers.facebook.com/docs/messenger-platform/send-api-reference) for more on that.
 | recipientId  | a string representing the id of the user to whom you want to send the message.

-This is the general attachment sending method that will always work for Messenger but not necessarily for other platforms.
+This is the general attachment sending method that will always work for Messenger but not necessarily for other platforms as Facebook Messenger supports all sorts of attachments that other platforms don't necessarily support.
 So beware when using it.
 To assure your attachment will be sent to all platforms, use `bot.sendAttachmentFromURLTo`.

 This is typically used as such for sending an image url.